Burrell College of Health Sciences School of Osteopathic Medicine - BCSOM

 Admissions

-The Burrell College of Osteopathic Medicine utilizes a single designation within AACOMAS.
-Applicants wishing to apply to either the New Mexico or forthcoming Florida campus should simply select Burrell College to receive their AACOMAS application.
-Applicants who meet minimum requirements will have the opportunity to register their campus preference on the Supplemental Application.
+The Burrell College of Health Sciences School of Osteopathic Medicine (BCSOM) utilizes a single designation within AACOMAS.
+Applicants wishing to apply to either the Las Cruces (NM) or Melbourne (FL) campus should simply select Burrell College of Health Sciences to receive their AACOMAS application.
+Applicants will be prompted register their campus preference during the primary application process.

 The College uses a holistically driven, rolling admissions process whereby applicants are assessed in several different areas, including academic and non-academic characteristics.
 Applicants from both in-state and out-of-state are encouraged to apply; at this time, the College is unable to consider international applicants.

-Applicants are strongly encouraged to review all of the admission requirements and information related to the admissions process on the College’s website, prior to submitting.
+Applicants are strongly encouraged to review all of the admission requirements, minimum technical standards, and information related to the admissions process on the College’s website, prior to submitting.

 Application Information